jackiesogi/ParityUtils/README.md

 ```
 ParityUtils/
 ├── lib/                # Future directory for external libraries (currently not used)
+├── bin/                # Pre-built binaries for x86_64 architecture on Linux
 ├── gnulib/             # Future directory for GNU libraries (currently not used)
+├── script/             # Useful shell scripts for testing the features
 ├── README.md           # Project documentation
 ├── Makefile            # Build configuration file
 └── src/                # Source files for the project